Enter choices

 .

-The order in which the choices appear can be changed by selecting the checkbox next to the item and using the up or down arrows to move the choices up or down in the list.
+Select the checkbox next to the item and use the up or down arrows to move the choices up or down in the list.

 Once you have created the choices, you can choose one of three methods to display them to your users: